If you need advice from an engineering expert for a project, here is a guide to engaging one.

 With the exception of rural customers and large load customers, customers will generally only pay the costs of providing and installing the lines and equipment up to the point of connection to the network.

 Endeavour Energy pays for all other costs, that is, for shared assets located beyond the connection point.
-Endeavour Energy also generally supplies the transformers required to supply the load.
+We also generally supply the transformers required to supply the load.

 The connection point is the location on the network where adequate capacity is available to supply the customer.